 - Continue stirring, add cheese.

-- Once egg mixture is cooked through, scoop into tortillas.
+- Once the egg mixture is cooked through, scoop it into tortillas.
 Roll tortillas tightly.

 - Wrap with plastic wrap, and freeze.